npm/ndm/README.md

     "args": ["--kitten", "cute"]
   },
   "ndm-test2": {
+    "description": "the awesome service",
-    "module": "ndm-test",
+    "module": "be-awesome",
-    "bin": "./test.js",
+    "bin": "awesome",
-    "module": "ndm-test",
     "env": {
-      "PORT": "8080"
+      "PORT": "5000"
-    }
     },
+    "args": ["--verbose", "false"]
+  },
   "env": {
-    "APP": "my-test-app"
+    "APP": "my-test-app",
+    "NODE_ENV": "production"
   },
   "args": ["--batman", "greatest-detective"]
 }
 ```

-* **module:** the name of the npm module that should service as the working directory for the service.
-  * if no module is specified, the key of the service will be used (it's assumed that the service _ndm-test_ runs within the _ndm-test_ module).
+* **module:** the name of the npm module that should be the working directory for the service.
+If no module is specified, the key of the service will be used as the module name to look for.
 * **description:** description of the service.
-* **bin:** the command to execute from the working directory, defaults to `bin` in _package.json._.
+* **bin:** the command to execute from the working directory; defaults to the value of the `ndm.bin` field in the service's **package.json**.
-* **env:** string environment variables available within the script executed by the ndm service wrapper.
+* **env:** string environment variables available within the script executed by the ndm wrapper.
-* **args:** command-line-arguments available to the script executed by the ndm service wrapper.
+* **args:** command-line-arguments available to the script executed by the ndm wrapper.

+Defaults for all services are in the top-level `env` and `args` fields.
+Each services can override and extend the defaults in its own options stanza.

-## Updating Dependencies
+### Updating dependencies

 To add new dependencies:

-* run `npm install <service-name> --save`, to add the dependency to your package.json.
-* run `ndm update`, to populate service.json with the service's default values.
+* Add a new dependency to the wrapper's **package.json** the way you would for any npm package:<br> `npm install <new-service> --save`
+* Add the new service to **service.json**:<br>`ndm update`.

-## Installing Service Wrappers
+## Installing the services

-* run `ndm generate`, to generate platform specific service wrappers.
+To install your ndm-wrapped services, copy the package directory to your host system using whatever means you prefer.
+Then from inside the directory, run `ndm generate`.

+On systems like Ubuntu, you'll need to run this as root so ndm has permission to add the upstart config file to `/etc/init`.
+On OS X, you can run it as any user to create a local launch control script.

-## Starting Services
+## Starting and stopping

-* run `ndm start`, to start all installed services.
-  * you can also manually using `upstart`, `launchctl`, or `initctl`.

-## Stopping Services

-* run `ndm stop`
+You can start and stop the services manually using your host's native daemon control: `upstart`, `launchctl`, or `initctl`.
+Or you can use `ndm start` and `ndm stop` from inside an ndm wrapper directory to start & stop all the wrapped services.

 ## Tailing Logs

-By default logs will be located in `./logs`.
+All console.log and console.error output is recorded in the `logs/` directory, in files named `<service-name>.log`.
+This is separate from whatever internally-managed logging the service might do.

 ## Disclaimer

-* ndm is an experiment, based on ops challenges we've been facing at npm.
-  * we'll be moving things around a lot in this library, as we use it for our own deployments.
+ndm is an experiment, based on ops challenges we've been facing at npm.
+This is a dot release.
+I'll be moving things around a lot in this library, as we use it for our own deployments.

-  * the service stanza is not officially supported by npm.
+The `ndm` stanza is not officially supported by npm.

+## LICENSE

+ISC